 Peach Blossom Meaning in Art and Literature:

-Peach Blossom Meaning FAQs
+Peach Blossom Meaning FAQs:

 What do Peach Blossom symbolize?

-Across cultures, peach blossoms have held several meanings; in China and parts of Asia, the blossoms indicate vitality, longevity, happiness, and offer protection.
+Across cultures, peach blossoms have held several meanings; in China and parts of Asia, the blossoms indicate vitality, longevity, and happiness, and offer protection.
 In parts of Europe, the blossoms stood for fertility, generosity, and feeling captive to someone’s charm.

 Do Peach Blossom flowers come back every year?